Burton Bishop, All Saints Church

 History, tourist information, and nearby accommodation

-Verdict: an intrigung church with many interesting historic features.
+Verdict: an intriguing church with many interesting historic features.
 Well worth a visit.

 About Burton Bishop, All Saints Church

 Address: Church Side, Burton Bishop, Yorkshire, England, HU17 8QB

 Attraction Type: Historic Church

 Location: 2 miles west of Beverley on the A1079

 Photo Credit: David Ross and Britain Express